 The Semi-Pro Baseball Circuit (SPBC) operates under the governance of the Professional Baseball Circuit (PBC) but consists of independent and unaffiliated baseball clubs competing at a semi-professional level.

-If multiple bids are received for the same player before the next sim, the highest max bid wins.
-In the event of a tie, the team with the higher waiver priority gets the player.
+In the event of a tie, the team with the higher waiver priority receives the player.

-Once the fetch bids command is used before the sim, bids are final for that sim and subsequent bids will process the next day.
+Once the fetch-bids command is run before a sim, bids are locked for that sim.
+Any new bids will be processed during the next sim.

 Semi-pro players earning $16,500 or more will be automatically included in the PBC team's 35-man roster upon purchase.
 If a GM does not have sufficient room on their 35-man roster, the bid (or outbid) will be void.
 Players earning less than $16,500 will be secured under a PBC minor league contract upon acquisition.